Indian dining app Zomato moves beyond reviews with Maple deal

-MUMBAI Zomato, one of India's biggest internet companies, has acquired cloud-based data firm MaplePOS to help its restaurant partners manage business better as it expands from reviews into online orders and payments, a top executive said on Tuesday.
+MUMBAI Zomato, one of India's biggest internet companies, has acquired cloud-based data firm MaplePOS to expand from restaurant reviews to online orders and payments, a top executive said on Tuesday.

-Zomato, present in 22 countries including the United States, said MaplePOS, renamed "Zomato Base", would provide a database of customer details.
+Zomato, present in 22 countries including the United States, said MaplePOS, now "Zomato Base", would be a database of customer details.
 It will also help restaurants with menu and inventory management, and has a built-in payment solution to accept debit and credit card payments.

 "We are getting into table reservations and online ordering, so you need a very strong hold into the tech that our users need," Chief Executive Deepinder Goyal told Reuters.